 Meals are cooked on the premises and many children have a cooked meal at school.
-As from September 2014 all infant children are entitled to universal free school meals.
+All infant children are entitled to universal free school meals.
 If you are on a low income you may be entitled to claim a free school meal for your child throughout their time at school, please ask at the office for the necessary forms.
 Enquiries are treated in strict confidence.
-Each child who is eligible for free school meals attracts £1300 in extra support.